nirajkvinit/notes/javascript.md

 * Because of hoisting, it is usually best to declare variables at the beginning of a function.
 * Each variable declaration is hoisted: the declaration is moved to the beginning of the function, but assignments that it makes stay put.
 * IIFE (immediately invoked function expression, pronounced “iffy”).
 An IIFE is a function expression that is called immediately after you define it.
+* You can spread a string over multiple lines by escaping the end of the line (the line-terminating character, the line terminator) with a backslash:
 #Undefined
 	* undefined means “no value.”
 Uninitialized variables are undefined
 	* Missing parameters are undefined.